Reewr/master/README.md

 # Licenses

-This project utilizes six (6) different dependencies for release builds and seven (7) different dependencies for development builds.
+This project utilizes seven (7) different dependencies for release builds and eight (8) different dependencies for development builds.
 The dependencies are as follows:

 - [backward-cpp](https://github.com/bombela/backward-cpp)
 - [FreeType](https://www.freetype.org/index.html)